vitelabs/vite-wiki/docs/api/vitejs/ViteAPI/start.md

     * `abort : boolean` If `true`, the ongoing request connection of original provider will be interrupted

 ### request
-Call RPC method with response returned
+Call RPC API and return response

 - **Parameters**
-    * `methods : string` Name of method
+    * `methods : string` Name of API method
     * `...args` Passed-in parameters

 - **Returns**: